 Features all the main voice assistants

 Samsung’s Tizen-based operating system and smart TV interface is widely recognised as the best around.
 Given that it’s demonstrably unbroken, Samsung hasn’t felt the need to fix it.
 Switching the background colour from white to pale blue makes for an even more relaxing experience, but in every other respect this is the elegant, logical, easily navigated and really quite sophisticated interface we all know and admire.

 Every worthwhile streaming service (Netflix, Amazon Prime Video, Apple TV, Disney+ etc) is on board, as are all the UK’s catch-up TV services.
 You’ll never be short of something to watch, in other words.

-Samsung Q90T performance — Outstandingly capable
+Samsung Q90T picture quality — Outstandingly capable

 Not every product can live up to its on-paper promise.
 The Samsung Q90T, though, is not every product.
 This is an outstandingly talented and capable television.
 Its price might look optimistic at first glance, but you don’t have to be sitting in front of it for long to realise that it’s actually a little bit of a bargain.